Last Updated on April 2, 2021 by Creative Parenting

 Sometimes, you just have to go with it.

-But sometimes, you’re gonna need to address that.
+But sometimes, you’re gonna need to address their stubbornness head-on.

 Because habits and preferences can be – and are – formed from a young age.